mdeloof/statig/README.md

 - `before_dispatch` is called before an event is dispatched to a specific state or superstate.
 - `after_dispatch` is called after an event is dispatched to a specific state or superstate.
-- `before_transition` is called before a transition has occured.
+- `before_transition` is called before a transition has occurred.
-- `after_transition` is called after a transition has occured.
+- `after_transition` is called after a transition has occurred.

 ```rust
 #[state_machine(